 It’s an exciting time when you have made the decision to add an extension to your property.
 The planning stage is the first step and the most important process there is.
-You will need to consider many factors, and one of the most important questions will be: how are you going to heat it?
+You will need to consider many factors, and one of the key considerations is ensuring the comfort of the extended space.
+This includes addressing the heating needs, so think about how you’re going to add radiators to an extension.

 Calculating the heat output for a new extension